-- 134. Because of the benefits relating to the potential to defer investment Powerco continues to offer a discount to the daily fixed charge for consumers with controllable load in the E1 consumer group of 15 cents per day (compared to the maximum low volume rate of 15 cents per day for consumers without controllable load). - 135.
-Powerco's volume charges to the mass market group (E1) in the Western region are also structured to encourage consumers to shift load to off-peak periods by offering a significant discount of 4.5-6.5 cents/kWh for consumption during the off-peak night period (11p.m.
+- 141. Powerco's volume-based prices to the mass market group (E1) in the Western region are also structured to encourage consumers to shift load to off-peak periods by offering a significant discount of 4.5-6.5 cents/kWh for consumption during the off-peak night period (11p.m.
 7a.m.).
-A detailed description of the Western Region price structures and associated eligibility criteria is available on Powerco's website18. - 136.
+A detailed description of the Western Region price structures and associated eligibility criteria is available on Powerco's website18. - 142.
 Powerco also continues to encourage embedded and distributed generation by providing payments to generators equivalent to Powerco's avoided costs of transmission (subject to Powerco's Distributed Generation (DG) Policy).